 If you want to clean up your entire diet beyond breakfast, the following resources will help you put good ideas into practice:

 PCOS Breakfast Recipe FAQ

 Can I skip breakfast altogether?
-Yes, and while it may technically be better to forgo dinner rather than breakfast, dropping to two meals a day can be a helpful way to implement time-restricted eating (TRE) a.k.a. intermittent fasting.
-TRE is an evidence-based lifestyle intervention that can help treat PCOS .
-To achieve the benefits of TRE, it’s important when skipping breakfast to avoid all sources of calories, including those found in beverages.
+Yes.
+It may technically be better to forgo dinner rather than breakfast.
+Dropping to two meals a day can be a helpful way to shorten your eating time window.
+This is important if you’re intermittent fasting.
+Intermittent fasting is an evidence-based lifestyle intervention that can help treat PCOS .
+When fasting, it’s to avoid all sources of calories, including those found in beverages.

 What about salt?
-While the risks of too much dietary salt have been talked about for years, studies have also shown that too little salt can lead to increased cardiovascular disease risks.
+The risks of too much dietary salt have been talked about for years.
+But studies have shown that too little salt can lead to increased cardiovascular disease risks.
 The sweet spot for good health appears to be between 3,000 and 6,000 mg of sodium per day .
 This is the equivalent of approximately 1.5 to 3 teaspoons.

 What about fruit?
-Ideally, fruit should be consumed in moderation, preferably in the presence of healthy fat.
+Fruit should be consumed in moderation, preferably in the presence of healthy fat.
 1-2 servings per day are best.
-When eaten in moderation, the potentially adverse effects of the sugar in fruit are offset by the benefits of fiber, phytonutrients, vitamins, and minerals.
+When eaten in moderation, any adverse effects of the sugar in fruit are offset by the benefits of fiber, and other nutrients.